Pushing through the working mom meal prep is, in my opinion, the most effective thing you can do every week.

 See those cute little storage containers?
 They’re crazy easy to clean and dry.
 No funky corners or baked on grease.
 I’d rather zip through cleaning these guys than a million pots and pans on a busy Wednesday evening when I’d rather be curled up with my kids watching Boss Baby for the zillionth time.

 Here’s an example: my meal plan for this week.
-I write it out in the margins of my Happy Planner because I’m mega Type A and that works best for me.
+I write it out in the margins of my bullet journal because my brand of working mom meal prep is big-time Type A and I love it that way.

 I’ll also add as an aside, this week was an odd meal plan for us (pizza bagels, I know!), because I’m in the middle of a recipe testing project for Peapod, and some of the items I’m testing have made their way onto our dinner table so I can make sure they work time wise.

-So here’s how I broke down my Power Hour last week:
+So here’s how I broke down my Power Hour when meal prepping last week:

 In 60 minutes, I: